French invasion of the Isle of Wight

 Contemporary accounts suggest that the French (or their mercenaries) sacked the area in order to provoke the English fleet into battle against a far larger fleet.
 Martin Du Bellay wrote: "To keep the enemy's forces separated, a simultaneous descent was made in three places.
 On one side Seigneur Pierre Strosse was bidden to land below a little fort where the enemy had mounted some guns with which they assailed our galleys in flank, and within which a number of Island infantry had retired.
 These, seeing the boldness of our men, abandoned the fort and fled southwards to the shelter of a copse.
 Our men pursued and killed some of them and burned the surrounding habitations".

 A later mention by Sir John Oglander evidently paraphrases du Bellay: "They landed at three several places at one time, purposely to divide our forces.
 Pierre Strosse landed at St Helens where there was a little fort, and beat our men, being divided from the fort, into the woods.
 Le Seigneur de Tais, General of the Foot, landed at Bonchurch, where there was a hot skirmish between them and us, and on either party many slain."

 The French seem to have landed at undefended points and then attacked defences from inland.
 At Whitecliff Bay and at Bonchurch they moved swiftly to seize the high ground.
 However, the attacks were expected and in both cases local forces reached the high grounds to oppose them.
 The settlement at Nettlestone and its manor were burnt.

 At Bonchurch the French landed easily at Monk's Bay, but were then faced with the difficulty of breaking out from what is known descriptively as the "Undercliff".
 Their solution was to ascend the extremely steep slopes of St Boniface and Bonchurch Downs, which are over 700 ft high.
 The defenders thus had them at a considerable advantage, having taken up positions on the top of the hill.

 The plaque at Seaview

 The event is commemorated by a plaque in Seaview which reads:

-The veracity of this account has been challenged, on the grounds that there were few if any local inhabitants, the militia may have been sent from the mainland, the numbers involved are uncertain, and the last invasion of Britain was the Battle of Fishguard in 1797—although 'Britain' was merely a geographical term in 1545.
+The veracity of this account has been challenged, on the grounds that there were few if any local inhabitants, the militia may have been sent from the mainland, the numbers involved are uncertain, and that there would be later attempted invasions of Great Britain, culminating in the Battle of Fishguard in 1797.